Keyboard shortcuts

 1. F: FnOnce(...): This is the most permissive (least restrictive) bound.
 It accepts any closure matching the signature (Fn, FnMut, or FnOnce), as it only requires the closure to be callable at least once.

 2. F: FnMut(...): This bound is more restrictive.
-It accepts closures implementing FnMut or Fn (since Fn implies FnMut), requiring the closure to be callable multiple times, potentially mutating its environment.
+It accepts closures implementing FnMut or Fn (since Fn implies FnMut), requiring the closure to be callable multiple times, potentially taking exclusive borrows of its environment.
 It rejects closures that only implement FnOnce (i.e., consuming closures).

 3. F: Fn(...): This is the most restrictive bound.
 It only accepts closures implementing Fn, requiring that the closure can be called multiple times without mutation.
+It takes shared borrows of its environment.
 It rejects closures that only implement FnMut or FnOnce.

-Choosing the right bound depends on how the function intends to use the closure: call once (FnOnce), call multiple times with mutation (FnMut), or call multiple times without mutation (Fn).
+Choosing the right bound depends on how the function intends to use the closure: call once (FnOnce), call multiple times with exclusive access (FnMut), or call multiple times with shared access (Fn).

 Capture Examples:

-• Immutable Borrow (Fn): The closure only reads captured data.
+• Shared Borrow (Fn): The closure only reads captured data.
+It takes a shared borrow of message.

 fn main() {